douzo/waexpense/deploy/aws/README.md

 The Terraform stack lives in `deploy/aws/terraform`.
 It provisions:

 - VPC, subnets, NAT, and security groups.
-- ECS cluster + Fargate service for the backend API.
+- API Gateway + Lambda functions for the backend API and workers.
 - RDS PostgreSQL instance (single AZ).
 - S3 buckets for the static frontend and receipt storage.
 - ECR repositories for backend & frontend images.
-- CloudWatch log groups.
+- SQS queues and CloudWatch log groups.

 ### Usage